 The difference is that modern medicine is looking at single constituents of plants.
 In particular, those that can be isolated, purified and synthesised, in the preparation of pharmaceuticals.
 But, from a herbalist perspective, this isolationist approach loses many of the benefits of the natural remedy.

-Herbalists understand that there are multiple constituents with medicinal properties within a single herb.
+In herbal practice, professional herbalists understand that there are multiple constituents with medicinal properties within a single herb.
 These constituents work together producing the actions of the remedy in a synergistic fashion.
 Where the whole is greater than the sum of the parts.

-Medical herbalists use both the knowledge of traditional healing methods, along with modern scientific research.
+In clinical practice, medical herbalists use both the knowledge of traditional healing methods, along with modern scientific research.

-Some people criticise herbalism saying there is not much scientific evidence to back it up.
+Some people criticise medical herbalism saying there is not much scientific evidence to back it up.
 While it is true that herbs do not have the same research funding enjoyed by conventional medications.
 In fact, it is not true to say there is no evidence of efficacy.
 Many herbal remedies show benefits in several hundreds of research studies.
 For example, studies of ginseng, echinacea, garlic or turmeric show health benefits.

 How herbal remedies are used